-The fan tray assembly (70-32888) is a member of the fan tray assembly family of cooling modules.
+The fan tray assembly (70-33348) is a member of the fan tray assembly family of cooling modules.
 The fan tray assembly contains two 120 mm fans used to provide convective cooling to the GIGAswitch/ATM 5-slot system.
 These variable-speed fans are controlled by the system based on ambient temperature measured by sensors.
+A safety feature increases the fan speed of all other fans in case of a single fan failure in either the power tray or the fan tray.